How to Pass Teacher Evaluations Through Classroom Observations

 With the exception of pre-employment teaching demonstrations, classroom teacher observations are the most feared by many teachers.
 Why?
 If the first classroom observation goes badly, a second observation will quickly follow.
-With more than one evaluation of a sub-par teaching performance, school administrations have grounds for dismissing a teacher from employment.
-Considering this possible grave threat to all teachers, this article presents tips on preparing for teacher observations, and also suggests different ways teachers can conduct themselves well during observations.
+With more than one evaluation of sub-par teaching performance, school administrations have grounds for dismissing a teacher from employment.
+Considering this possible grave threat to all teachers, this article presents tips on preparing for teacher observations and also suggests different ways teachers can conduct themselves well during observations.

 What Is Classroom Observation?

 Just as students are held accountable by assessment tools, teachers must be held accountable for their performance in the classroom.
-One important way of doing this is through observing the teacher in a classroom.
+One important way of doing this is by observing the teacher in a classroom.
 By doing this, school administrators can view a teacher's appearance and interaction with students in the classroom.
 Classroom teacher observers can also make judgments on the teacher's classroom management, discipline, and effectiveness of teaching methods used in class.